Is It Safe To Send Mothers Day Card Right Now?

 In fact, viable virus particles can’t last on printing paper for more than three hours, according to a study in The Lancet journal.
 So maybe this is the year to eschew the thicker store-bought cards in favor of a homemade option.

-For even more peace of mind: The U.S. The Postal Service has systems in place that disinfect the machines carrying the mail, and they've been working to perfect their cleansing practices long before the outbreak, Sauer notes. “[They] ensure their materials are cleaned when they’re processing mail, and their people are wearing PPE,” she says.
-“As the card goes through the system and takes a couple days to get delivered, there’s not a high likelihood [that the virus will survive].
-Your risk is relatively low.”
+Canada Post's official stance is that it's safe to handle mail.
+"According to the Public Health Agency of Canada," says a statement on its website, "There is no known risk of coronaviruses entering Canada on parcels or packages.
+In general, because of poor survivability of coronaviruses on surfaces, there is a low risk of spread from products or packaging shipped over a period of days or weeks."

-In a statement, the USPS said their cleaning policies have been updated to be consistent with the Centers for Disease Control and Prevention’s pandemic guidance.
+In the United States, the U.S. Postal Service said their cleaning policies have been updated to be consistent with the Centers for Disease Control and Prevention’s pandemic guidance.
 Still, in March, The New York Times reported that postal workers across the country have fallen ill.
 One postal carrier told ABC News that finding hand sanitizer has been a difficult.

 To be extra safe, Sauer suggests that card senders wash their hands before writing in a card, and use a wetted sponge to seal the envelope instead of licking it.
 Card recipients can use a disinfectant wipe on the envelope, and wash their hands after opening it.
 If they want to be super cautious, they can let their mail sit for a day — or at least three hours — before handling it.

-The same rules apply even if you forgo the USPS and drop off your card by hand, Sauer says.
+The same rules apply even if you drop off your card by hand, Sauer says.

 “Take precautions and wash your hands — but this is a time where we can all use simple pleasures like getting a nice card, so absolutely send mail," Sauer says.
 "Letters can do a lot for your mental health, and you never know how a postcard or a Mother’s Day card could brighten someone’s day."